scalar/scalar/documentation/integrations/dotnet.md

 Scalar supports various authentication schemes, including API Key, OAuth, HTTP Basic and Bearer, by allowing you to pre-fill certain authentication details.

+These details can only be prefilled if the security schemes are defined in the OpenAPI document.
+Make sure your OpenAPI document includes the necessary security schemes for authentication to work correctly.
+The scheme is added by the OpenAPI generator, and the implementation may vary depending on the generator used (`NSwag`, `Swashbuckle`, or `Microsoft.AspNetCore.OpenApi`).
+For more information, please refer to the documentation of the respective generator.

 > [!WARNING]
 > Sensitive Information: Pre-filled authentication details are exposed to the client/browser and may pose a security risk.
 Do not use this feature in production environments.

-> [!NOTE]
-> The available security schemes and flows are defined in the OpenAPI document your app provides, not within Scalar itself.

 #### API Key